-Have you ever noticed that some websites are prefaced with “https://”; rather than the common “http://”?
-The extra “s” may not seem like much; but it actually means the website you’re connected to; is encrypted and the data you enter is safely shared with the website and no one else.
+Do you know why some websites have “https://”; rather than the common “http://”?
+The extra “s” may not seem like much, but it actually means the website is encrypted and the data you enter is safely shared with the website.

 The technology that makes this possible is known as Secure Sockets Layer (SSL); and here are some important things you need to know about it.

 SSL is a security protocol that establishes an encrypted link between a web server and a browser.
 This link turns information into indecipherable code; preventing hackers from reading any packets of data they manage to intercept.

 But to establish a secure connection, web servers must have SSL certificates installed.
 In short, SSL certificates are a small set of files; that bind private and public keys to your company details.
 These keys encrypt and decrypt data travelling to and from the web server and browser; thus ensuring only authorised users have access to certain information.

 SSL certificates also hold public files containing information about your domain name, certificate expiration date, and a digital signature of the certificate-issuing authority (CA) that allow browsers to verify a website’s certificate.
 Without this installed, visitors get security alerts not to trust your website.

 Benefits of SSL for Australian businesses

 Having an SSL-certified site provides many benefits to Australian businesses.
 For starters, SSL makes sure the data remains as is, while in transit between your clients’ browsers and your web server.
 This high level of protection is absolutely essential for ecommerce, online banking, and other websites that need users to input personal information.